 Once you decide whether annual or single trip insurance will be more suited to your travel arrangements it's then time to start comparing the individual policies available.
 To make this a little easier you should start by looking at the different features offered including:

-You can compare travel insurance policies and get quotes by visiting the various providers listed in our travel insurance comparison table.
+You can compare the best travel insurance policies in 2014 and get quotes by visiting the various providers listed in our travel insurance comparison table.

 If you've booked a holiday but don't have travel insurance, you need to get it sorted right away.

 I need to cancel my holiday what are my rights?